A Comprehensive Guide to Microsoft SharePoint

 Another prime feature of SharePoint is its security and compliance controls, which include multifactor authentication (MFA), unified session sign-out, and external sharing policies.
 To protect sensitive data, users can restrict access to certain documents.
 The program also provides security measures and tools needed for compliance within many regulated industries, such as healthcare (e.g., HIPAA regulations) and those regulated by the FDA.

 This feature allows employees to understand why a document exists without ever having to open said document.
 Thus, users can save time and increase efficiency.
-If desired, users can even create and customize their own databases.
+If desired, users can even create and customize their databases.
 This feature allows thousands of data points to be recorded and integrated into existing workflows.

 The top benefits of Microsoft SharePoint